-1. A summary of the allegations in the Formal Complaint;

-2. A summary of the documentary evidence submitted by the parties/witnesses;

-3. A description of his/her/their determination(s) concerning the relevance of the documentary evidence, attaching all relevant evidence in electronic or hard copy.

-o.
-At least ten (10) days prior to any hearing, the College will send to each party, and each party's advisor, if any, the Title IX Investigator's Report in electronic or hard copy for their review and written response.

-p.
-When the Title IX Investigator's Report is transmitted to the parties and their advisors, if any, the College shall simultaneously inform the Complainant and the Respondent and their advisors, if any, that the Title IX Decision-maker will be conducting a live hearing in the matter at which:

-1. The Title IX Decision-maker must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those that challenge credibility;

-2. Cross-examination must be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally;

-3. If a party does not have an advisor, the College must select one and provide him/her/them to conduct cross-examination;

-4. If requested by either party, the College must provide for the live hearing to occur with the parties in separate rooms with technology enabling the Title IX Decision-maker and the parties, simultaneously, to see and hear the party or the witness answering questions;

-5. Only relevant questions may be asked of a party or other witness.
-The Title IX Decision-maker must determine whether cross-examination questions are relevant and must explain his/her/their decision to exclude a question as not relevant;

-6. Questions and evidence regarding the Complainant's sexual predisposition or prior sexual behavior are not relevant unless (i) offered to prove that someone other than the Respondent committed the alleged conduct or (ii) if they concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent; and q.
-The College will create an audiovisual recording and/or a transcript of any live hearing and make it available to the parties for inspection and review.
+- v.
+Only relevant questions may be asked of a party or other witness.
+The Title IX Decision-maker must determine whether cross-examination questions are relevant and must explain their decision to exclude a question as not relevant. - vi.
+Questions and evidence regarding the Complainant's prior sexual behavior are not relevant unless offered to prove that someone other than the Respondent committed the alleged conduct or if they concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent; and - vii.
+If a party or witness does not submit to cross-examination at a live hearing, the Title IX Decision-maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility. - o.
+The College will create an audiovisual recording and/or a transcript of any live hearing and make it available to the parties for inspection and review. - p.

-7. If a party or witness does not submit to cross-examination at a live hearing, the Title IX Decision-maker must not rely on any statement of that party or witness in reaching a determination regarding responsibility.

-r.
 Following the conclusion of any live hearing, the Title IX Decision-maker, applying the preponderance of the evidence standard, will issue a written determination regarding the Respondent's responsibility (the "Title IX Decision-maker's Determination").
-The Title IX Decision-maker's Determination must include:

-- 1. An identification of the allegations in the Formal Complaint; - 2.
-A description of all procedural steps taken;

-3. Findings of fact supporting the determination regarding the Respondent's responsibility;

-4. Conclusions regarding the application of this Policy to the facts;

-5. A statement of, and rationale for, the result as to each allegation, any disciplinary sanctions the College will impose on the Respondent, and whether any remedies to restore the Complainant will be provided by the College; and s.
-The Title IX Coordinator will issue a letter to the Complainant and the Respondent transmitting the Title IX Decision-maker's Determination (the "Determination Letter").
-Generally, the Determination Letter will be issued within three (3) business days of finalizing the Title IX Decision-maker's Determination.
-The Title IX Coordinator will send the Determination Letter, attaching a copy of the Title IX Decision-maker's Determination, to the Complainant and the Respondent simultaneously via certified mail, return receipt requested, and also by electronic mail (read receipt requested).
+The Title IX Decision-maker's Determination must include: - i.
+An identification of the allegations in the Formal Complaint. - ii.
+A description of all procedural steps taken. - iii.
+Findings of fact supporting the determination regarding the Respondent's responsibility. - iv.
+Conclusions regarding the application of this Policy to the facts. - v.
+A statement of, and rationale for, the result as to each allegation, any disciplinary sanctions the College will impose on the Respondent, and whether any remedies to restore the Complainant will be provided by the College; and - vi.
+The College's procedures for the Complainant or the Respondent to appeal the Title IX Decision-maker's Determination. - q.
+The Title IX Coordinator will issue a letter to the Complainant and the Respondent with the Title IX Decision-maker's Determination (the "Determination Letter").
+The Determination Letter will be issued within three (3) business days of finalizing the Title IX Decision-maker's Determination.
+The Title IX Coordinator will send the Determination Letter, attaching a copy of the Title IX Decision-maker's Determination, to the Complainant and the Respondent simultaneously via electronic mail (read receipt requested).

-6. The College's procedures and permissible bases for the Complainant or the Respondent to appeal the Title IX Decision-maker's Determination.

-1. If the Respondent is found not to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Complainant's right to appeal that decision, in accordance with the Appeals Process below.
+If the Respondent is found not to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Complainant's right to appeal that decision in accordance with the Appeals Process below.

-2. If the Respondent is found to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Respondent's right to appeal that decision, in accordance with the Appeals Process below.
+If the Respondent is found to have violated any provision of this policy, the Determination Letter will inform the Complainant and the Respondent of the Respondent's right to appeal that decision in accordance with the Appeals Process below.